OVERVIEW OF MARKET

 India GDP growth for quarter ended December 2016 came at healthy rate of 7.0%, despite demonetization.
 The Index of Industrial Production (IIP) for the month of Dec 2016 contracted 0.38% as compared to expansion of 5.65% in Nov 2016.
 Consumer Price Index (CPI) decreased to 3.17% in Jan 2017 from 3.41% in Dec 2016.

-During December 2016, Nifty was largely flat due to rising US yields and slowdown in domestic consumption due to demonetization.
-For the month, IT and Oil & Gas outperformed whereas there was underperformance in Pharma, Metals, Banking and Capital Goods.
-FIIs were sellers for more than Rs8,100 cr which was absorbed by domestic institutional buyers who bought more than Rs9,100 cr of equity during the month.
+In January 2017, Nifty gained 4.6%; metal, telecom and power sectors’ outperformed while IT and pharma underperformed the Nifty.
+FIIs were sellers for more than Rs1,177 cr which was absorbed by domestic institutional buyers who bought more than Rs4,749 cr of equity during the month.

 The Bond yields rose during the month of Feb 2017.
 The benchmark 10 year G-Sec (6.97% GOI 2026) closed 46bp higher at 6.87% against 6.41% last month.